Workers’ compensation that protects you and your employee

 One policy covers your entire household.
 Whether you have a nanny, a housekeeper, and a part-time babysitter, they’re all covered under a single policy.
 If an employee leaves and you hire a replacement, the new employee is automatically covered — you don’t need to purchase a new policy.

-Your premium is based on the number of employees and their wages.
-Your premium is based on the number of employees and their wages, so if you household staff changes, reach out to the Ryan Specialty team so adjustments can be made
+Premiums may vary based on state requirements, number of employees, and wages, so if your household staff changes, reach out to the Ryan Specialty team, who is Bhalu's underwriter, so adjustments can be made

-If your employee leaves and you don’t plan to hire a replacement, contact us and we can cancel your policy.
+If your employee leaves and you don’t plan to hire a replacement, contact the Bhalu team and they can cancel your policy.
 You’ll receive a prorated refund for the unused portion of your policy term.

 If you’re planning to hire someone new, we recommend keeping your policy active.
 Your new employee will be covered from their first day — no changes needed on your end.